dzhelezov/satoshi-tee/README.md

 To environment can support different teams by keeping different transactions.
 In this case, a share request should contain a transaction hash in order to indicate which team the share belongs to.

-# Confidential Computing
+## Cloud-based confidential computing

 It seems that currently only Microsoft Azure [provides](https://azure.microsoft.com/en-us/solutions/confidential-compute/) TEE as a service on the Cloud.
-Microsoft also provides [Open Enclave SDK][https://github.com/Microsoft/openenclave] for TEE-enabled apps.
+Microsoft also provides [Open Enclave SDK](https://github.com/Microsoft/openenclave) for TEE-enabled apps.